 Deal ID was introduced to provide more flexibility and control to publishers and advertisers.
 Using Deal ID, publishers can easily identify advertisers who might be interested in their inventory and then invite them to purchase it (or bid on it).

-Advantages of Deal ID
+What are the Advantages of Deal ID?